Khairun-Nahar-Munne/Scrapy/README.md

     docker-compose up
    ```

-- To stop the application, press `Ctrl + C` or run:
+- To stop the application, press `Ctrl + C` and run:

    ```bash
     docker-compose down
    ```
- - If you face any issue during building docker, you can stop the docker container and again up the docker container.
+ - If you face any issue during building docker, you can stop the docker container, run docker container down command and again up the docker container.
    ```bash
     docker-compose down
     docker-compose up